 Lee Founders Award

-The deadline to nominate a member for the 2017 Lee Founders Award has passed.
-Please check back this fall for the 2018 Lee Founders Award nomination procedures.
+The deadline to nominate a member for the 2018 Lee Founders Award was April 15.
+Please check back this fall for the 2019 Lee Founders Award nomination procedures.
 Please see below for information on award eligibility and a list of previous winners.

 Established in 1981, this award is made in recognition of significant achievements that, over a distinguished career, have demonstrated continuing devotion to the ideals of the founders of the Society and especially to the humanist tradition of Alfred McClung Lee and Elizabeth Briant Lee.